layadas/layadas.github.io/_pages/about.md

 I am a Systems scientist.

-My research has been focussed on quantifying the performance of systems.
-In this respect, I have worked on health monitoring of systems ranging from Polymer Electrolyte Membrane Fuel
+My research is focussed on quantifying the performance of systems.

-Cells to control and estimation algorithms.
+In this respect, I have worked on health monitoring of systems ranging from Polymer Electrolyte Membrane Fuel Cells to control and estimation algorithms.